mdlacasse/Owl/README.md

 This means that the Medicare premiums are calculated after an initial solution is generated, and then a new solution is re-generated with these premiums as a constraint.
 In some situations, when the income (MAGI) is near an IRMAA bracket, oscillatory solutions can arise.
-Owl will detect these cases and inform the user.
-While the solutions generated are very close to one another, Owl will pick the smallest one for being conservative.
+While the solutions generated are very close to one another, Owl will pick the smallest solution for being conservative.
 - Part D is not included in the IRMAA calculations.
-Being considerably more, only Part B is taken into account.
+Being considerably more significant, only Part B is taken into account.
 - Future tax brackets are pure speculations derived from the little we know now and projected to the next 30 years.
 Your guesses are as good as mine.
-Having a knob to adjust future rates might be an interesting feature to add for measuring the impact on Roth conversions.

 The solution from an optimization algorithm has only two states: feasible and infeasible.
 Therefore, unlike event-driven simulators that can tell you that your distribution strategy runs